Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Conclusions

-Another option is to evade the standard quantum limit for phase-insensitive amplification, (Section \ref{sec:resonator_SNR}) by non-classical techniques.
-These techniques include squeezing and entanglement approaches, backaction-evading measurements, and photon counting.
+Another option is to evade the SQL for phase-insensitive amplification by non-classical techniques.
+These techniques include squeezing and entanglement approaches, variational readout, backaction-evading measurements, and photon counting.
 Over the last decade, owing to rapid progress in the quantum metrology community, such techniques have been realized and may be used in practical high-precision measurements.
-Experimental work in this direction has already begun \cite{lehnert2016quantumaxion,brubaker2018first}.
+Experimental work in this direction has already begun \cite{lehnert2016quantumaxion,brubaker2018first,backes2020quantum,dixit2020searching,chaudhuri2019dark}.
 The results of this paper provide strong motivation for the broad use of quantum measurement techniques in the search for axion and hidden-photon dark matter.
-Analysis and implementation of these techniques, in the context of this generalized optimization framework, is a promising and exciting direction for future work.
+Analysis and implementation of quantum measurement techniques, in the context of this generalized optimization framework, is a promising and exciting direction for future work.